Analytical and Numerical Studies of Dark Current in Radiofrequency Structures for Short-Pulse High-Gradient Acceleration: Background and Introduction

 We report analytical and numerical studies on the dynamics of dark current in the short-pulse acceleration regime, using the $X$-band cavities shown in Fig.~\ref{fig:Efield_combined} as a representative case.
 Section~\ref{sec:analytical} presents an analytical theory of electron multipactor, where we identify the multipacting resonance conditions from electron trajectory calculations and evaluate the secondary electron yield (SEY).
-Section~\ref{sec:sims} describes simulations of field emission and multipacting processes using the \textsc{cst}~\cite{CST} Particle Studio, analyzing the impact of pulse shape, pulse length and structure gradient on dark current growth.
+Section~\ref{sec:sims} describes simulations of field emission and multipacting processes using the \textsc{cst}~\cite{CST} Particle Studio, analyzing the impact of pulse shape, pulse length, and structure gradient on dark current growth, with a focus on comparing the long- and short-pulse regimes.
 Section~\ref{sec:impact} discusses the formation of multipacting electron clouds and their influence on RF pulse distortion.
 Finally, Sec.~\ref{sec:conclusions} summarizes the key findings and outlines future directions for high-gradient short-pulse RF acceleration research.